 - Your diet.

-Only after understanding how you lead your daily life, the specialist will move on to the actual physical examination.
+These questions help us assess the underlying reasons for symptoms such as poor posture, neck pain, back pain, stiffness, joint pain, muscle tension, or muscle strain.
+After understanding how you lead your daily life, the specialist will move on to the actual physical examination.

 2. Posture Examination